arturlaskowski/bigos-app/README.md

 The application consists of 3 microservices that communicate with one another via Apache Kafka.
 Each microservice has its own PostgreSQL database
-(for our needs, I used single a database with different schemas).
+(for my needs, I used single a database with different schemas).

 The whole system can be easily launched using `docker-compose` ([How to run](#how-to-run))